Angelina Jolie’s Shocking Past Exposed! How Her Past May Have Lead To Her Split With Brad Pitt

 It still isn’t known why Angelina Jolie decided to file for divorce in September.
 According to Enstarz, the actress decided to part ways following a blowout fight at the Oscars in 2014.
 The fight allegedly started because Jolie wore a revealing slit-cut dress on the red carpet.

-Pitt was reportedly jealous of all the attention Jolie’s garnered on the red carpet.
+Pitt was reportedly jealous of all the attention Jolie garnered on the red carpet.
 Later that evening, Pitt turned the tables on the actress when he took home an award for 12 Years a Slave.

 Neither Pitt nor Jolie have opened up about the real reasons behind their split.
 Whatever the truth, the couple is currently locked in an ugly custody battle that might drag on for months to come.